AilingLiu/Udacity_AB_testing/README.md

 Differences between control and experiment group upper bound: $\hat{d}+m$

+***Conclusion***
-if lower bound value is smaller than the practical significance $\beta$, we will not proceed new change that has been adapted on experiment group to system simply because it fail our expectation to be worthy.
+The change is statistically significant if the CI doesn't include 0.
+In that case, it is practically significant if lower bound value is smaller than the practical significance $\beta$ as well.